 Featuring daily trips that leave port at 6 am, and affordable rates, the Black Hawk Fishing Boat is a fun and exciting adventure for anyone who loves to fish or take an adventure on the ‘high seas’.
 The Black Hawk is one of the fastest boats of her kind in New England and voted South Eastern Connecticuts Number one party boat!

-Rod rentals are available and specialty trips can be arranged.
+Rod rentals are available and specialty trips can be arranged if you follow the river guide provided.
 The Blackhawk can show you what the Sound has to offer with ventures such as Seal Watches, Sunset Cruises, and more fishing ventures such as Block Island Seabass and Montauk Fluke.

 While offering regular classes and competition teams, ABC Shoreline Gymnastics also offers something exciting for traveling families, tumble jungle hours daily.